 We currently live in a world where over 15% of the world population and a quarter of the American people live with disabilities.

 Accessibility is when individuals with disabilities can access the same information, interactions and enjoy the same activities as their non-disabled peers with considerably equal ease of use.
-Web accessibility is the concept of ensuring web content (text, images, forms, and multimedia) are accessible to disabled people.
-The only way to make your website accessible is to become WCAG compliant.
+Web accessibility is the concept of ensuring web content (text, images, forms, and multimedia) is accessible to disabled people.
+With Accessi, you don’t have to be an accessibility expert to become WCAG compliant.